 Do you find yourself wishing you had a meal prepared and ready to be cooked when you get home from work?
 Freezer cooking may be the answer to your prayers.
 I tried it out and here's what happened.

-A few weeks ago, I wrote about my attempts to make our busy lives a little easier.
+A few weeks ago, .
 I prepared some meals and froze them to save time and a little money.

 I froze two cooked meat loaves; homemade chicken broth for chicken soup; raw pork chops soaked in a honey mustard marinade and covered in bread crumbs; chicken in a honey/soy sauce marinade; a chicken casserole with pasta, cheese and chicken; spaghetti sauce with chicken sausage; and faux barbecued short ribs, made with stew meat.